reichern/robethichor-self-negotiation/README.md

 robethichor-self-negotiation
 ├── LICENSE
 ├── README.md
-├── evaluation                        # evaluation scripts used in the thesis ├── results                           # results of the thest runs done for the thesis ├── robethichor                       # adapted robethichor package ├── robethichor_interfaces            # adapted robethichor interface package ├── run                               # run files for running different tests
+├── evaluation                        # evaluation scripts used in the project ├── results                           # results of the thest runs done for the project ├── robethichor                       # adapted robethichor package ├── robethichor_interfaces            # adapted robethichor interface package ├── run                               # run files for running different tests